 He was appointed Honorary Colonel of the Territorial Army's 2nd Battalion (Volunteers) The Royal Gloucestershire, Berkshire and Wiltshire Regiment, in 1997.
 Following their amalgamation in the modernisation of the regimental structure, Jackson was appointed to the newly created position of Honorary Colonel, the Rifle Volunteers, in 1999.
 He was given the title of Aide de Camp General (ADC) to Queen Elizabeth II in 2001, succeeding Sir Rupert Smith.
 He relinquished the appointment in 2006.
 After his retirement from the Army, he was appointed Deputy Lieutenant of Wiltshire (DL) in 2007.

-General Sir Mike Jackson was awarded the MBE in 1979, the CBE in 1992, the CB in 1996 and the KCB in 1998.
-He is married to Sarah, and has 2 sons and a daughter.
-His interests include, music, reading, travel, skiing and tennis.
+General Sir Mike Jackson was awarded the MBE in 1979, the CBE in 1992, the CB in 1996 and the KCB in 1998 with the GCB being awarded in 2004.
+He was married to Sarah, and had 2 sons and a daughter.
+His interests included, music, reading, travel, skiing and tennis.

 Latest Comments